-The College's beautiful campus was designed in 1908 by Frederick Law Olmstead Jr., son of the designer of New York's Central Park.
-Olmstead Jr. had planned the landscapes for such constructions as the Boston Park System and the Biltmore Estate in Asheville.
+The College's beautiful campus was designed in 1908 by Frederick Law Olmsted Jr., son of the designer of New York's Central Park.
+Olmsted Jr. had planned the landscapes for such constructions as the Boston Park System and the Biltmore Estate in Asheville, N.C.
 Flowers Hall, the first building on campus, set the architectural style for the campus and was designed in the Collegiate Gothic tradition by H. Langsford Warren of England, a former professor of architecture at Harvard.
 Warren's plan was meant to reflect the Gothic buildings of Cambridge and Oxford and used the Chapel of St. James College at Cambridge as the model for the building's chapel, now known as Ligon Chapel.

 Since its move to Montgomery, many changes have taken place for the College.
 In 1934, the first male student was graduated, but it was not until 20 years later-in 1954-that full-time male resident students would be admitted.
-Once the College became a co-educational institution, the name Woman's College of Alabama was no longer suitable.
-In 1935, a fourth and final name change occurred.
-In recognition of its affiliation with the United Methodist Church, the name Huntingdon College was selected to honor Selina, Countess of Huntingdon, a woman who had been one of the first and most influential persons associated with the Wesleyan movement in England.
+Once the College became a coeducational institution, the name Woman's College of Alabama was no longer suitable.
+In 1935, in recognition of its affiliation with the United Methodist Church, the name Huntingdon College was selected to honor Selina, Countess of Huntingdon, a woman who had been one of the first and most influential persons associated with the Wesleyan movement in England.